-The following farmer profiles may be copied & pasted into your congregation’s publications and newsletters.
+The following farmer profiles may be copied & pasted into your congregation’s publications, websites, and newsletters.
 We will add new profiles here as they are available.

 Puspa Besra is just 23 years old, but already she knows she wants to make a difference in her community.
 The young mother recently decided to run for a seat on the local government, and through the course of her campaign, personally visited all 500 families in the ten villages she hoped to represent.